golang/proposal/design/draft-workspace.md

 the module, vendoring is not as useful for workspaces as it is for individual modules.

+### `go.work.sum` files

+The `go` command will use the collective set of `go.sum` files that exist across the workspace modules to verify dependency modules, but there are cases where the `go.sum` files in the workspace modules collectively do not contain all sums needed to verify the build: The simpler case is if the workspace go.mod files themselves are incomplete, the `go` command will add missing sums to the workspace's `go.work.sum` file rather than to the module's `go.sum`.
+But even if all workspace `go.sum` files are complete, they may still not contain all necessary sums:

+> If the workspace includes modules `X` and `Y`, and `X` imports a package from
+> `example.com/foo@v1.0.0`, and `Y` has a transitive requirement on
+> `example.com/foo@v1.1.0` (but does not import any packages from it), then
+> `X/go.sum` will contain a checksum only for `v1.0.0/go.sum` and `v1.0.0`, and
+> `Y` will contain a checksum only for `v1.1.0/go.sum`.
+No individual module
+> will have a checksum for the source code for `v1.1.0`, because no module in
+> isolation actually uses that source code.

 ### Creating and editing `go.work` files

 The `go mod initwork` and `go mod editwork` subcommands are being added for the